puppetlabs/design-system/CONTRIBUTING.md

 Run `npm test` in the top folder to test all packages, or `npm test` in the desired package.
 You can also run `npm lint` to check for code formatting errors or `npm format` to attempt to automatically fix them.

-## Pull requests
+## Commit guidelines

-Once you have made a change and verified that it works locally including in the Styleguidist website, put up a PR for the design-system repo.

-- **Branch**:
-    - Target the `master` branch if the change should be published upon merge.
-Note that the package versions will also need to be incremented following the [publishing](#publishing) instructions below.
-    - Target the `development` branch if the change doesn't need to be published upon merge, e.g. you'd like to do more testing, integration, or batch it up with other changes.
-- **Changelog**: Add a line about your change to the package's CHANGELOG.md file.
-    - Add a heading with the release date if targeting `master` or "Unreleased" if targeting `development`.
-    - Add context and be specific about the change by prefixing the change with the component affected and referencing props by name.
-- **Commits**
 - Granularity: Make commits of logical units (ideally with each commit passing tests, and formatting and refactoring in separate commits).
 - Commit summary: The first line should be no more than 72 characters (with any extra details or motivation in the commit body).
 - Tense: Use the imperative present tense (e.g. "Add feature", not "Added feature") to describe what changed from the consumer's perspective in the commit summary.

 | <img src="https://imgs.xkcd.com/comics/git_commit.png" alt="xkcd comic about commit messages"/> |
 | ------------- |